DuyNguyen1879/mysqlbackup/README.md

 5)Cron job for scheduling backup

+6)If the file was compressed, uncompressed it first : gunzip [file_name].sql.gz

-6)Restore from backup using :  mysql -u root -p < dbname.sql
+7)Restore from backup using :  mysql -u root -p < dbname.sql